Belarus bars main challengers from presidential ballot

 Babariko, the former head of a Russia-owned bank, gathered more than 400,000 signatures in support of his candidacy — four times more than the minimum needed — but was jailed last month on money-laundering charges.

-Election officials on Tuesday cited inconsistencies in Babariko's financial disclosure statement and the involvement of an unnamed foreign organization in his campaign as reasons for barring him from the ballot.
+Election officials on Tuesday cited inconsistencies in Babariko's financial disclosure statement and the involvement of a foreign organization — the Russia-owned Belgazprombank he used to head — in his campaign as reasons for barring him from the ballot.
 Babariko's team said they would contest the decision in court.

 Tsepkalo, a former ambassador to the United States and a founder of a successful high-technology park, submitted 160,000 signatures on petitions to get on the ballot for the Aug.
 9 election, but the commission said only 75,000 were valid — less than the 100,000 needed.
 Officials rejected Tsepkalo's complaints condemning the ruling as biased.

 The ballot, among others, will feature Svetlana Tikhanovskaya, wife of jailed popular opposition blogger Sergei Tikhanovsky.
-Tikhanovsky has been jailed on the charges of attacking a police officer, and his wife has suspended her campaign out of fear of a further crackdown.
+Tikhanovsky has been jailed on the charges of attacking a police officer, and his wife has stopped actively campaigning out of fear of a further crackdown.

 Analysts say that none of the remaining candidates pose a threat to the 65-year-old Lukashenko, who has run the nation of 9.5 million people with an iron fist, relentlessly cracking down on political opposition and independent media.
 However, lack of competition may undermine his legitimacy both at home and abroad.

-Note: This story has been corrected to show that the foreign organization allegedly involved in Babariko’s campaign isn’t unnamed.
-It’s name is Belgazprombank, a Russia-owned bank he used to head.